sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>osinfo-db-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools for managing the osinfo database
+Short desc    : Tools for managing the osinfo database
 URL          : http://libosinfo.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package provides tools for managing the osinfo database of
+Descript     : This package provides tools for managing the osinfo database of
              : information about operating systems for use with virtualization
 ```